AbhiramMannam/Swire---Coca-Cola/README.md

 Identify standard products that closely align with the characteristics of the specified innovative products and utilize the sales data of these analogous products to forecast future sales.

-**Selection of Comparable Products** Choose products that most closely match the innovative items in terms of brand, market category, manufacturer, package type, and flavor, ensuring they align closely with the specifications of the new products.
+**Selection of Comparable Products -** Choose the products that most closely match the innovative items in terms of brand, market category, manufacturer, package type, and flavor, ensuring they align closely with the specifications of the new products.

+**Data Integration -** Filtered the dataset based on seven new innovative products and filtered it based on demographics like age and region.

-**Sales Data Analysis** Examine the weekly sales figures of these selected similar products to understand their market performance over time.
+**Sales Data Analysis -** Examined the weekly sales figures of these selected similar products to understand their market performance over time.

-**Forecast Modeling** I used time series forecasting models of ARIMA, Prophet, and Exponential smoothing to predict future sales.
+**Forecast Modeling -** I used ARIMA, Prophet, and Exponential smoothing time series forecasting models to predict future sales.
 I used the Mean Squared Error (MSE) and Mean Absolute Error (MAE) metrics to evaluate the best-performing model.

 In addition, I used the non-Swire's competitive data to forecast their sales of similar products, analyze their performance when compared to Swire's products, and compare both sales to identify patterns and public sentiments.